project8/nymph/Python/README.md

 Directory Structure
 -------------------

-*  nymph - nymph-py modules.
+*  nymph - nymph modules.

 Installing
 ----------
+To build the python package use

 python -m build

+To install and build the python package use

+pip install .

+in the directory where the setup.py script is located.

 Instructions for Use
 --------------------